DNA-B/Lightning-Land/README.md

   <div>

 ```
-1. make all
+make all

-2. terminal on
+# terminal on
-3. typing "./server"
+./server

-4. another terminal on
+# nother terminal on
-5. typing "./client"
+./client
 ```

 </div>